yazz/VisualJS/README.md

 ### Is there commercial support for Pilot?
 If you require commercial support then please go to https://yazz.com

 ### I'm worried about vendor lock-in - what happens if Yazz goes out of business?
 Yazz Pilot is Open Source so you can download the opensource repo or fork the Github repo.

 ### I'm worried about vendor lock-in - what happens if Yazz stays in business but I still need to move off?
-Yazz is basewd on VueJS, HTML, and Javascript so you can slowly migrate to similar technologies in the ecosystem.
+Yazz is based on VueJS, HTML, and Javascript so you can slowly migrate to similar technologies in the ecosystem.

 ### I want to write libraries for Yazz - how can I take part in the Yazz community/ecosystem?
 We will be releasing our dev guidelines soon.

+### What happens if a server side component goes bad in Yazz Pilot?
+Yazz Pilot runs all server components in their own child NodeJS process, so if a component goes bad then Yazz Pilot will restart kill the NodeJS process, restart a new NodeJS process, and return an error code to the caller

 ### How does version control work in Yazz?
 Yazz removes the complexity of separate version control systems like git.
 Changes to your code are structured using distributed diff algorithms.